Skip to main content

 The NHS England NDA, Primary Care support, and GPES teams have worked together to define the specifications and timescales for the quarterly collections which will take place automatically.

-A full list of data items, including the SNOMED codes used for the extraction, are available in the Core NDA Business Rules document (archive content).
+A full list of data items, including the SNOMED codes used for the extraction, are available in the Core NDA Business Rules document.

 Secondary care and specialist services data collection